Boris Karloff: Legacy

 During the run of Thriller, Karloff lent his name and likeness to a comic book for Gold Key Comics based upon the series.
 After Thriller was cancelled, the comic was retitled Boris Karloff's Tales of Mystery.
-An illustrated likeness of Karloff continued to introduce each issue of this publication for more than a decade after his death (he was not involved however in writing or drawing the stories); the comic book lasted until the early 1980s.
+Comics historian Anthony Taylor stated in 2025 that Gold Key "paid Boris Karloff a whopping (for the time) [US]$700.00 a month (or .05¢ per issue of gross sales, whichever was larger) to use his name and likeness for Boris Karloff Tales of Mystery.
+An illustrated likeness of Karloff continued to introduce each issue of this publication for more than a decade after his death (he was not involved however in writing or drawing the stories); the comic book lasted until February 1980.
 (A Gold Key comic book series based upon The Twilight Zone that ran concurrently with Karloff's did the same thing with host Rod Serling's likeness after his death.)
 In 2009, Dark Horse Comics began publishing reprints of Boris Karloff's Tales of Mystery in a hardcover edition.

 For his contribution to film and television, Karloff was awarded two stars on the Hollywood Walk of Fame, at 1737 Vine Street for motion pictures, and 6664 Hollywood Boulevard for television.
 He was featured by the U.S. Postal Service as Frankenstein's Monster and the Mummy in its series "Classic Monster Movie Stamps" issued in September 1997.
 In 1998, an English Heritage blue plaque was unveiled in his hometown in London.
 The British film magazine Empire in 2016 ranked Karloff's portrayal as Frankenstein's monster the sixth-greatest horror movie character of all time.

+In The Simpsons episode "Lisa vs. Malibu Stacy", Karloff was depicted having personal correspondence with Abraham Simpson.

 A street called Karloff Way, near Rochester, England, is named in his honour.